Benjamin Alves: Benjamin Alves and contract with GMA Network (2012–present)

 Saldaña was relaunched in the Philippine entertainment scene as Benjamin Alves by Mercator Model and Artist Management.
 He signed an exclusive contract with GMA Network for three films and soap operas.
 He was officially launched on the Sunday variety show, Party Pilipinas on June 25, 2012, as the newest Kapuso star, and was also dubbed as the newest Kapuso heartthrob.
 His first movie under Regal Films and GMA Films was Guni-Guni, playing as Paolo Lopez, the love interest of actress Lovi Poe.
 He also appeared in the GMA Films entry to the 2012 Metro Manila Film Festival, Coño Problems.
 In August 2012, Alves was announced as part of the cast for the Philippine adaptation of the 2007 K-drama series Coffee Prince, as Errol, a record-producer and half-brother of lead Aljur Abrenica.

 In 2013, he starred in the independent film Sana Dati alongside TJ Trinidad, Lovi Poe and Paulo Avelino under GMA Films.

 Personal life

 Alves was in a relationship with singer-actress Julie Anne San Jose from May 2016 to November 2018.
 San Jose confirmed their relationship on January 7, 2017, and later publicly confirmed their breakup in January 2019.

-Alves wed content creator Chelsea Robato on January 28, 2024, at Santuario de San Antonio Parish Church, McKinley Road, Forbes Park, Makati.
-Alves wore a white formal suit while Chelsea wore a gown by world-renowned fashion designer, Francis Libiran.
-Present were Yael Yuzon as groomsman, Jonas Gaffud as principal sponsor, Alves' mother Caridad Sapida, siblings Arnold and Dianne Marie Sapida, as well as celebrities Solenn Heussaff, Carla Abellana, Rap Alvarez and Argel dela Paz.
+Alves wed content creator Chelsea Robato on January 28, 2024, at Santuario de San Antonio Parish Church in Makati.